HT154/habitat-www/site/content/legal/archived/privacy-policy.md

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at [https://feedback-form.truste.com/watchdog/request](https://feedback-form.truste.com/watchdog/request).

 Under certain conditions, more fully described on the [Privacy Shield website](https://www.privacyshield.gov/), you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

+**U.S. - Swiss Safe Harbor Framework**

+Chef complies with the U.S. – Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from Switzerland.
+Chef has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view Chef’s certification, please visit http://www.export.gov/safeharbor.

 **WHAT IS PERSONAL INFORMATION?**